grafana/writers-toolkit/docs/sources/write/references/index.md

 They both provide build time link checking to ensure that the destination exists.

 {{% admonition type="warning" %}}
-If you do not use a Hugo relref for build time link checking, your links may be broken without you realizing it.
+If you do not use a Hugo `relref` shortcode for build time link checking, your links may be broken without you realizing it.
 {{% /admonition %}}

 Relative references are the most common references in Grafana technical documentation.